vladdoster/zsh-morpho/README.md

 ## Installation

+The plugin is "standalone", which means that only sourcing it is needed.
+So to install, unpack `zsh-morpho` somewhere and add
+`source {where-zsh-morpho-is}/zsh-morpho.plugin.zsh` to `zshrc`.

-Recommended plugin manager is `Zplugin`, but you can use any other too, and also install with `Oh My Zsh` (by copying directory to `~/.oh-my-zsh/custom/plugins`).
+If using a plugin manager, then `Zplugin` is recommended, but you can use any other too, and also install with `Oh My Zsh` (by copying directory to `~/.oh-my-zsh/custom/plugins`).

 ### [Zplugin](https://github.com/psprint/zplugin)